wragge/closed-glams-covid19/index.md

 * 16 March 2020 – Closed to the public.

+### National Trust of Australia (Victoria)

+* 17 March 2020 – Properties remain open, but upcoming events have been cancelled or postponed.
+[More info...](https://www.nationaltrust.org.au/news/important-update-coronavirus/)

 ### Old Treasury Building and Museum

 * 16 March 2020 – Closed to the public until further notice.
 [More info...](https://www.oldtreasurybuilding.org.au/)